qkzk/fm/development.md

   ask for a sudo password and luks passphrase.

   _should_ work with other kind of encryption.
 Can't test it since I don't have another disk for that purpose...

+### Version 0.1.14 :

+- [ ] improve tree navigation

+  - [ ] up & down can jump to the node immediatly below in the view
+  - [ ] BUG: when a node is folded, it jumps into its leaves

 ## TODO